Diablo (Marvel Comics): Fictional character biography

-During the Origin of the Species storyline, Diablo is invited by Doctor Octopus to join his supervillain team where he promises them that they will receive a reward in exchange for securing some specific items for him.
+During the Origin of the Species storyline, Diablo is invited by Doctor Octopus to join his supervillain team, where he promises them that they will receive a reward in exchange for securing some specific items for him.
 Ever since Lily Hollister's baby was stolen by the Chameleon, Spider-Man had been going on a rampage against any villains involved.
 The police recovered a web ball containing Spot, Diablo, and Overdrive.

-Diablo is later recruited by Max Fury to join the Shadow Council's incarnation of the Masters of Evil.
+In Secret Avengers, Scorpio recruits Diablo into the Masters of Evil.

-Sometime later, Diablo kidnaps Maria Hill to acquire the security code clearances to all active helicarriers and the Triskelion but is defeated by a reformed Doctor Doom.

-Diablo is later shown using a cloning spell on a Moloid to excavate a mystical artifact when he is ambushed by the Inhuman known as Mosaic, who destroys the artifact and forces him to surrender.
+During the "One World Under Doom" storyline, Diablo is among the prisoners who escape during a mass-prison break at the Raft.
+He attempts to experiment on the locals in the Yucatán Peninsula, only to be confronted by the Superior Avengers.
+Onslaught briefly wipes Diablo's mind, enabling him to be detained.

 Powers and abilities

 Diablo is a practitioner of the alchemic sciences, based upon reconstructing molecules by mystical means, and has obtained this knowledge through study.
 Thanks to his tutors, he was educated and is self-taught in these arcane arts.
 His youth and vitality have been lengthened, due to a longevity serum.
 He can affect his own body by changing the appearance to look like a different person or become "nerveless protoplasm", which protects him from certain forms of harm.